SUBSCRIBE

 From a technical standpoint, SCORM is an XML file that outlines content in a tree-like structure, along with a set of required and optional attributes.
 This makes it easy to deploy as a content “spellchecker.”
 Perhaps almost too easy.
 Throughout its tenure, several learning products claimed to be SCORM-compatible when all they did was something akin to conducting the spelling and grammar checks done by popular word processors.
 Even worse offenders were the SCORMifiers, one-click tools who magically transformed any learning content into SCORM conformity.
 Prominent cases of interoperability failure where SCORM was involved did not help its cause.

-SCORM and Moodle: A History
+SCORM and LMS: A History

-Early on, Moodle had the ability to import SCORM packages.
+Early on, systems like Moodle™ had the ability to import SCORM packages.
 All the package needed was an “LMS manifest” XML file at the top following the specification, along with the course content laid out according to the manifest.
 Multimedia files and reading material are arranged accordingly inside the package, which is a typical ZIP file.

-For a while, the Moodleverse embraced SCORM and provided abundant functionality.
-It made sense, Moodle being a modular and open technology, and SCORM having the universal appeal of Esperanto.
-From Moodle 1.9 to 2.8, fixes and new features for SCORM kept showing up in each new release.
-Important roles were played by Dan Marsden from Moodle HQ and a small-but-sturdy army of volunteers.
+SCORM was embrace, with abundant functionality provided.
+Fixes and new features for SCORM kept showing up in new releases of Moodle™, with important roles played by Dan Marsden and a small-but-sturdy army of volunteers.
 Mardsen’s blog documents the years of steady work and alludes to an optimistic future that, ultimately, has failed to materialize.

 Eating SCORM’s Sour Grapes

-One of SCORM’s worst pitfalls was its complete focus on supply while disregarding demand.
+One of SCORM’s worst pitfalls is its complete focus on supply while disregarding demand.
 Instructors soon realized that they could appropriate standardized content into their teaching thanks to SCORM.
 But when it came to performance, SCORM had no way to ensure assessment outcomes were similarly standardized.
 The question of why this was not a similar priority for the DoD at the turn of the century is better left for another time.

 In 2013, recognizing the several issues facing SCORM (including, possibly, brand reputation), and a new technological stage, ADL launched the “Experience API”, or xAPI, a potential SCORM replacement. xAPI came with the appellative of “Tin Can API”, intended by ADL to reflect its “two-way conversation with the community.”
-Coincidentally, that same year, Marsden, by then a lone coyote in the SCORM prairie, announced that he would move from working on SCORM compatibility in Moodle to greener “development tasks.”
+Coincidentally, that same year, Marsden, by then a lone coyote in the SCORM prairie, announced that he would move from working on SCORM compatibility in Moodle™ to greener “development tasks.”

 Instead of XML, xAPI works in JSON, a newer, simpler, and more flexible format that features the one thing the technical basis for a specification should have: interoperability.
 While XML requires additional functionality to dissect the data from the structure, JSON is data and structure all at once.
 Programming languages like JavaScript and Python can read JSON files using built-in functions without extra coding required.